Zaubrik/djwt/README.md

 The server will respond to a **GET** request with a newly created JWT.
-On the other hand, if you send a JWT as data along with a **POST** request, the server will check the JWT for validity.
+On the other hand, if you send a JWT as data along with a **POST** request, the server will check the validity of the JWT.

 ```javascript
 import { serve } from "https://deno.land/std/http/server.ts"